tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Canopy.md

 ### Token store

 Token store manages client-side storage of database and zone change tokens.
-You only need to use TokenStore if you use the ``CKDatabaseAPIType/fetchDatabaseChanges(qualityOfService:)`` or ``CKDatabaseAPIType/fetchZoneChanges(recordZoneIDs:fetchMethod:qualityOfService:)`` API-s.
+You only need to use TokenStore if you use the ``CKDatabaseAPIType/fetchDatabaseChanges(qualityOfService:)`` or ``CKDatabaseAPIType/fetchZoneChanges(recordZoneIDs:fetchMethod:qualityOfService:)`` APIs.

 - ``TokenStoreType``
 - ``TestTokenStore``